 So the key is to go with a package/provider that is affordable yet has decent quality.
-I recommend starting with the “Swift” hosting package from A2Hosting (it comes with free SSL and SSD drives).
+I recommend starting with the “WordPress” hosting package from Inmotion hosting (it comes with free SSL and SSD drives).
 I personally use hosting from them and you are guaranteed to get a properly configured server.

-Click on the following button to purchase hosting service from A2Hosting (They also have money back guarantee):
+Click on the following button to purchase hosting service from Inmotion (They also have money back guarantee):

 The free SSL certificate for your site is really helpful.